Estheryu991/ctf-writeups-1/README.md

 # ctf-writeups-1

-Writeups which I havve used computational linuistics with the help of deepl and googling to perfectionize.
+Writeups which I havve used computational linguistics with the help of deepl and googling to perfectionize.